Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 For a beginner woodworker, the bookshelf setup will be the place to start.
 Hollow it out, sand it down, polish it up, and you’ll have a lovely new piece of furniture.
 If you have a set of two speakers, you might want to consider turning them into bedside tables or even a dresser.

 For advanced woodworkers, try this eye-popping project to turn a set of speakers into an incredible table.
 This isn’t for newbies, you need to have worked on a wood-related project before.

 7. The Coolest Media Cabinet in the World

 The contest is over, folks.
 GoodRubbish is now the winner of the title for the coolest media cabinet.
 You can’t do better than this:

 Can you imagine how amazing that would look in your awesome home theater setup?
 Not only that, there’s an entire guide on how to make this on your own.

 This project requires some serious woodworking.
 So much so that disassembling the speakers is the easiest part.
 You won’t be using any of the disassembled parts, so you can still turn use those magnets or grills.

 At this point of your life, I’m assuming you have been through at least three sets of old speakers, probably more.

-Net a new set of speakers?
-Try these affordable Bluetooth speakers.
+And if you need a new set of speakers, take your pick from these affordable Bluetooth speakers.